-If you are a father who is going through a divorce or child custody case you have undoubtedly heard from friends, family or co-workers about how difficult it is for a man to get a fair shake in a family law court.
-Mothers always win primary custody, they will tell you.
-You ought to just agree to her terms and get the case over with, others will opine.
-The system is rigged, it’s unfair and there hasn’t been any progress in this area since family law courts started to hear divorce and child custody cases.
+If you are a father who is going through a divorce or child custody case, you have undoubtedly heard from friends, family, or co-workers about how difficult it is for a man to get a fair shake in a family law court.
+You are told that "Mothers always win primary custody; they will tell you.
+You ought to agree to her terms and get the case over with."
+Others will opine.
+The system is rigged, it’s unfair, and there hasn’t been any progress in this area since family law courts started to hear divorce and child custody cases.

-The best interests of your child will determine the conservatorship rights you have over your child
+The best interests of your child will determine the conservatorship rights you have over your child.

 Each parent, yourself included, must offer evidence to the judge that will be both credible and sufficient to meet the burden of proving that you are the parent more suited to become the primary conservator of your child.
 Let’s examine some questions that you can ask yourself at the outset of your divorce or child custody case, the answers to which can give you a pretty good idea of whether or not you have a strong chance at becoming the primary conservator of your child.

-It is important that your child attend class regularly and miss days on when he or she is ill.
-You need to be able to show that you have helped with homework, taken the child to school, attended school events and generally been present for these sort of activities.
+It is important that your child attends class regularly and miss days when he or she is ill.
+You need to show that you have helped with homework, taken the child to school, attended school events, and generally been present for these sorts of activities.

 Sometimes fathers are working and do not have the opportunity to attend school functions and help with homework as much as moms do.
-This isn’t a personal knock against you, but it can effect whether a judge believes you are a better choice to become your child’s primary conservator.
+This isn’t a personal knock against you, but it can affect whether a judge believes you are a better choice to become your child’s primary conservator.

-- Where will each of you be living after the divorce?
-The parent who is able to remain in the family home during the divorce and is awarded the home after a divorce has an advantage when it comes to being named the primary conservator of your child.
-Judges want to ensure that consistency and stability are present in your child’s life and allowing him or her to remain in your family home is a strong way to ensure that these characteristics are in place.
+The parent who can remain in the family home during the divorce and is awarded the home after a divorce has an advantage in being named the primary conservator of your child.
+Judges want to ensure that consistency and stability are present in your child’s life, and allowing him or her to remain in your family home is a strong way to ensure that these characteristics are in place.

-If there is a history of violence in the home- where police have had to be called out or CPS has become involved to the point where an investigation was started, it is going to look bad for you in a fight for primary conservatorship.
+If there is a history of violence in the home- where police have had to be called out or CPS has become involved to the point where an investigation was started, it will look bad for you in a fight for primary conservatorship.

-What’s more- if you intend to allege that your wife is abusive you ought to have tangible evidence of the abuse and not just allegations.
+What’s more- if you intend to allege that your wife is abusive, you ought to have tangible evidence of the abuse and not just allegations.
 It should come as no surprise to you that parents lie in family law cases to get their way.
 Such is their desperation to “win” their case.
-If you cannot substantiate your allegations of abuse or violence with police reports, witness testimony or photos then your claim (and you) loses credibility in the judge’s eyes.
+If you cannot substantiate your allegations of abuse or violence with police reports, witness testimony, or photos, then your claim (and you) loses credibility in the judge’s eyes.

 Closing thoughts on fathers attempting to win primary conservatorship of a child in Texas

-Many parents come into a child custody or divorce case and care a great deal about “labels”- as in, which parent is primary, which parent merely has visitation rights and things of that nature.
+Many parents come into a child custody or divorce case and care a great deal about “labels”- as in, which parent is primary, which parent merely has visitation rights, and things of that nature.
 Most people who don’t know a whole lot about family law in Texas will come in and state that they want “full custody” of their child.
 As you’ve seen, there is no such thing as “full custody” in the eyes of a Texas judge.
-If we assume that both you and your spouse are qualified and loving parents, the decision can be a difficult one for judges to make in terms of which of you are named primary conservator.
+If we assume that both you and your spouse are qualified and loving parents, the decision can be difficult for judges to make in terms of which of you is named primary conservator.

 Questions about primary conservatorship as a single father?
 Contact the Law Office of Bryan Fagan, PLLC

-For a free of charge consultation regarding divorce or child custody cases please contact the Law Office of Bryan Fagan, PLLC.
-We represent clients from all walks of life across southeast Texas and we would be honored to do the same for you.
+For a free of charge consultation regarding divorce or child custody cases, please contact the Law Office of Bryan Fagan, PLLC.
+We represent clients from all walks of life across southeast Texas, and we would be honored to do the same for you.
 A free of charge consultation with one of our licensed family law attorneys is only a phone call away.